 Diversion Cash Assistance in Washington is also offered for persons who are eligible for the TANF program.
 Families who chose this financial assistance program can get help with paying for basic living expenses when a family needs short term help paying bills and who meet other program requirements and guidelines.

-Assistance in child care expenses can be received from the Child Care Subsidy Programs (CCSP).
+Government assistance in paying child care expenses can be received from the Child Care Subsidy Programs (CCSP).
 Get help in paying for child care costs from either Seasonal Child Care or Working Connections Child Care.
 The Seasonal Child Care program in Washington can pay for and provide child care subsidies to eligible seasonally employed agricultural families who live in designated Washington counties and are not receiving cash assistance, public aid or TANF benefits.

 DSHS Emergency Programs – For people in a crisis, public resources can be prioritized by Washington State Department of Social and Health Services.
 If you need emergency financial help, state of WA benefits or support with any of the following, you can get immediate attention from a social worker.